shhider/language-mcss/README.md

 language-mcss
 ---

-Syntax highlighter for FTL files in Atom Editor.
+Syntax highlighter for MCSS files in Atom Editor.